 - If you walk to the end of Ermou Street, you will reach the closed border area between Greeks and Turkish.

 After the Archbishop’s palace, head over to Lera Observatory (or also known as Shacolas Tower Museum and Observatory) around 900meters away.
 Where you will have panoramic views of the whole of Nicosia (Lefkosia) on both the north and south side.
-It is also the best spot to get pictures of Selimiye Mosque and the Turkish flag across the border.
+This is the best spot to get pictures of the Selimiye Mosque and the Turkish flag across the border.
 I use Sony mirrorless from their collection to capture the views.

 How about these Cyprus guide books with maps.